-As tornados hit, survivors hid in tubs, shipping container
+As tornadoes hit, survivors hid in tubs, shipping container

 MARBURY, Ala.
 (AP) — An Alabama engine mechanic took refuge in a shipping container as a tornado from a violent storm decimated his shop and killed two of his neighbors along its destructive path across Alabama and Georgia.

-The harrowing stories of David Hollon and other survivors of Thursday’s storm are emerging as residents comb through the wreckage wrought by tornados and blistering winds that have led to the deaths of at least nine people.
+The harrowing stories of David Hollon and other survivors of Thursday’s storm are emerging as residents comb through the wreckage wrought by tornadoes and blistering winds that have led to the deaths of at least nine people.

 In Alabama’s rural Autauga County, where at least seven people have died, Hollon and his workers saw a massive tornado churning toward them.
 They needed to get to shelter — immediately.